 The Faith Communities Today 2000 research project was the largest survey of congregations ever conducted in the United States.
-It also is the most inclusive, denominationally sanctioned program of interfaith cooperation.
+It was also the most inclusive, denominationally sanctioned program of interfaith cooperation.

 Although all denominations and faith groups in the United States had the opportunity to participate in the project, not all of them did.
-The 41 participating denominations and faith groups include about 90 percent of worshippers in the United States.
-These denominations and faith groups worked together, in interfaith cooperation, to undertake this survey.
-Their coming together for this purpose is unprecedented.
+The 41 participating denominations and faith groups include about 90 percent of worshipers in the United States.
+These denominations and faith groups worked together in interfaith cooperation to undertake this survey.
+Their collaboration for this purpose was unprecedented.

-The Hartford Institute for Religion Research at Hartford Seminary, Hartford, Connecticut, initiated the Faith Communities Today project.
-Co-directors of the project are Carl S. Dudley, Professor of Church and Community at Hartford Seminary, and David A. Roozen, director of HIRR and Professor of Religion and Society at Hartford Seminary.
-Funding was provided by the Lilly Endowment Inc. and the faith groups.
+The Hartford Institute for Religion Research at Hartford International University, Hartford, Connecticut, initiated the Faith Communities Today project.
+Co-directors of the project at its inception were Carl S. Dudley, Professor of Church and Community at Hartford International University, and David A. Roozen, Director of Hartford Institute for Religion Research and Professor of Religion and Society at Hartford International University.
+Funding was provided by Lilly Endowment Inc. and the faith groups.

 The survey found it reassuring that:

 - The great majority of faith communities are vital and alive.

 - Half the faith communities see themselves as growing in numbers, especially those using or blending contemporary forms of worship and those located in newer suburbs.

 - The faith communities in the United States are making major contributions to the welfare of their communities through a combination of social and spiritual ministries.

 At the same time, the survey found it disturbing that: